kirilan/anti-spam/README.md

 ### **5. Track Responses**

-1. Go to **Broker Responses** page
+1. Go to **Deletion Requests** page
 2. Click **Scan for Responses** to manually check for replies
+3. Review responses inline with each request and the match reason
+4. Use manual reclassification or AI Assist as needed
-3. View response types:
+5. View response types:
    - ✅ **Confirmation** - Deletion confirmed
    - ❌ **Rejection** - Request denied
    - ⏳ **Acknowledgment** - Request received, processing
    - ⚠️ **Info Request** - More information needed
    - ❓ **Unknown** - Unable to classify
-4. Filter by response type
+6. Filter by response type
-5. Daily automated scans run at 2 AM UTC
+7. Scheduled response scans run hourly during development (configurable in Celery Beat)

 ### **6. View Analytics**